asurcodes/amperage/README.md

 ## Customize styles

-To override default styles just create a file in `assets/custom.scss` on your project and it will be transpiled, minified and appended automatically.
-The default styles are only 5KB, that leaves you with 45KB of room to still be a valid AMP page.
+To override default styles just add the file `assets/custom.scss` to your project and it will be transpiled, minified and appended automatically.
+Default styles only weight 5KB (including code highlighting), that leaves you with 45KB to further customize the theme.

 ## Enable cross-domain service worker installation